 When you’re on an overly restrictive diet, your body will often begin to break down muscle for energy (17).
 This can be prevented by providing your body with enough energy and nutrients to function properly.

-The zig-zag diet helps you to do this, allowing you to maintain muscle mass while still losing fat.
+The zig-zag may help you do this by maintaining a more modest overall deficit, allowing you to maintain muscle mass while still losing fat.

 Prevent Metabolic Adaptations

-By alternating between calorie-restricted and refeed days, you can avoid the metabolic adaptations associated with strict dieting (4).
+By alternating between calorie-restricted and refeed days, you might avoid the metabolic adaptations associated with strict dieting (4).

-As your body never goes into an extended deficit, it never has to slow its metabolism or rely on other adaptive strategies.
-This will keep you from hitting a weight-loss plateau and ensure you see steady and consistent results.
+Theoretically, as your body never goes into an extended deficit, it might never have to slow its metabolism or rely on other adaptive strategies.
+This could keep you from hitting a weight-loss plateau and ensure you see steady and consistent results.

 The Drawbacks Of Zig-Zag Dieting